Friday Fact: Settings present on local.settings.json file inside Azure Functions project are not deployed with Visual Studio

 This image has an empty alt attribute; its file name is Screenshot_1563.png

-Of course, we can improve even more by also binding Key Vault.
-If your local tests go as expected and the code is correct, the next step you will have is to deploy it into your Azure Subscription.
+Of course, we can improve further by binding Key Vault as well.
+If your local tests go as expected and the code is correct, the next step is to deploy it to your Azure Subscription.
 This brings us to today’s Friday Fact!

-This is the key spot where you can input the necessary details, ensuring a seamless operation for your Azure Function.
+This is the key spot to enter the necessary details, ensuring seamless operation of your Azure Function.
 By managing these environment variables effectively, you’ll have your Azure Function up and running.

 Hope you have enjoyed this Friday Fact, and we will see you in the next one!